Skip to main content Skip to main navigation Skip to search

 Western Australian RFA five-yearly reviews

-It is a requirement of the Western Australian RFA that its performance is reviewed every five years.
-The details of the Western Australian RFA review process is outlined in the agreement.
+It is a requirement of the WA RFA that its performance is reviewed every five years by an independent reviewer.
+The details of the WA RFA review process is outlined in the WA RFA.

 • Western Australian RFA: five and ten yearly review (combined)